-- Grade Level: 9 - Counts as a Directed Elective or Elective for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas
+- Grade Level: 9-12 - Counts as a Directed Elective or Elective for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas

-PRINCIPLES OF BUSINESS
+PRINCIPLES OF BUSINESS MANAGEMENT (DUAL CREDIT)

-Principles of Business examines American business including business ownership, organization principles and problems, management, control facilities, administration, financial management, and development practices of American business enterprises.
+Principles of Business Management examines American business including business ownership, organization principles and problems, management, control facilities, administration, financial management, and development practices of American business enterprises.
 This course will also emphasize the identification and practice of the appropriate use of technology to communicate and solve business problems and aid in decision making.
-Attention will be given to developing business communication, problem-solving, and decision-making skills using Microsoft Word, Excel, Access, and PowerPoint.
+Attention will be given to developing business communication, problem-solving, and decision-making skills using spreadsheets, word processing, data management, and presentation software.

-- Recommended Grade: 9, 10

-- Recommended Prerequisites: none

-- Counts as a directed elective or elective for all diplomas
+- Recommended Grade: 9, 10 - Recommended Prerequisites: none - Counts as a directed elective or elective for all diplomas - Students must meet Ivy Tech Testing Requirements for PSAT, SAT, ACT or Ivy Tech's Knowledge Assessment to receive dual credit (see counselor for details)